progval/vmdebootstrap-raspi3/doc/overview.rst

  --enable-dhcp         enable DHCP on eth0 --root-password=PASSWORD
                        set root password
+ --lock-root-password  lock root account so they cannot login?
  --customize=SCRIPT    run SCRIPT after setting up system.
 If the script
                        does not exist in the current working directory, :file:`/usr/share/vmdebootstrap/examples/` will be